raghu826/PythonExercises/README.md

   - Calculator : script to perform basic computations
   - CountDown  : starts countdown of time by giving input in seconds
+  - Rock_Paper_Scissor : if the person enters the number matches with number provided by the system, the game continues otherwise it will be stopped.
   - Random Password Generator : generates strong password with the combination of numbers, alphabets and Characters
   - Random Wikipedia Article  : provides a wikipedia article randomly eg., about a celebrity, instrument....
         Libraries: wikipedia, webbrowser